 If you were skipping the Surface RT because you wanted "true" laptop power and performance, the Pro version is definitely the way to go.

-But while it's undeniably more powerful, the Surface Pro makes trade-offs — most notably middling battery life, a heavier chassis and a price tag that starts at US$899.
-That hit on your wallet becomes closer to US$1200 if you go with the 128GB version (a necessity) and add the so-cool-you'll-want-it keyboard cover.
+But while it's undeniably more powerful, the Surface Pro makes trade-offs — most notably a middling battery life, a heavier chassis and a price tag that starts at AU$999.
+That hit on your wallet becomes AU$1099 if you go with the 128GB version (a necessity), and add another AU$149.99 for the so-cool-you'll-want-it keyboard cover.
 And you can say goodbye to the free version of Microsoft Office that came with the Surface RT; Surface Pro buyers will need to spring for that, too.
+Even the basic Touch Cover will set you back another AU$139.99.

 We're waiting for Microsoft to throw us a bone.
-The Surface Pro's best feature isn't even in the box; toss in the US$129 Type Cover.
+The Surface Pro's best feature isn't even in the box; toss in the AU$149 Type Cover for free already!
 Or give us Microsoft Office.
-Otherwise, we think we're holding out for the inevitable Surface Pro 2 — the one that will undoubtedly offer better battery life and a host of other upgrades.
+Otherwise, we think we'll be holding out for the inevitable Surface Pro 2 — the one that will undoubtedly offer better battery life and a host of other upgrades.
 This version makes strides, but it's not the perfect laptop killer yet.

 Design: boxy, sexy, cool